 A Medicare Advantage Plan is another way to get your Medicare Part A and Part B coverage.
-Medicare Advantage Plans, sometimes called "Part C" or "MA Plans," are Medicare-approved plans.
-They're offered by private companies that must follow rules set by Medicare.
+Medicare Advantage Plans, sometimes called "Part C" or "MA" Plans, are offered by Medicare-approved private companies that must follow rules set by Medicare.
 Most Medicare Advantage Plans include drug coverage (Part D).
 There are several types of Medicare Advantage Plans (go to page 12 for more information).
-Each of these Medicare Advantage Plan types has special rules about how you get your Medicare-covered Part A and B services and any supplemental benefits your plan covers.
+Each of these Medicare Advantage Plan types have special rules about how you get your Medicare-covered Part A and B services and any supplemental benefits your plan covers.